 Some sails have markers on the that show you exactly where to put the lines.
 Most windsurfers I know just rig their sail, and then feel where the lines do their work best.
 I know a few wave windsurfers that adjust the lines very loosely so they can readjust their position quickly with one hand while sailing.

 Personally I just stand on the beach and try to hold my boom with one hand.
 I place the lines at the exact spot where holding the boom one handed feels balanced.
+If that doesn’t work, I just attach the lines whit the velcro’s very loose.
+Once I hang my weight on to the lines they tend to adjust in the right position automatically.

 As you can see in many video’s, more experienced windsurfers place their lines pretty close together on the boom.
 Especially in the wave and freestyle discipline.
 This, too me, creates an effect like being pulled by one, single, cable.
 It feels easier to rotate or adjust how open/close I have it, the sail slightly.